skrodahl/NewTon/Docs/PARKING-LOT.md

 Both changes can be done independently: new images first, lightbox wired up when images are ready.

+### Docker — Bind-mount Content Files for Live Updates

+Currently all files are baked into the Docker image at build time, so updating the landing page, llms.txt, robots.txt, or sitemap.xml requires a full image rebuild and redeploy.

+**The idea:** Add read-only bind mounts to `docker-compose.yml` for content files that change independently of the application — `landing-page.php`, `css/landing.css`, `robots.txt`, `llms.txt`, `sitemap.xml`.
+When running from a git checkout on the host, a `git pull` would make changes live instantly without rebuilding the image.

+**The tradeoff:** A self-contained deployable image is a genuine advantage — operators can run `docker run` with no local copy of the repo and everything works.
+Bind mounts add a host dependency and break that guarantee.
+If a mounted file is missing on the host, Docker silently creates an empty directory at that path, breaking that route.

+**Verdict pending:** Useful for the maintainer's own deployment, but complicates the operator experience.
+May not be worth it given how rarely these files change.

 ### Match Archive — IndexedDB Store

 Add a permanent indexedDB match archive alongside localStorage (no migration — localStorage stays untouched).
 The archive stores raw visit data per match and is the foundation for full scoresheet storage, player statistics, season history, and external reporting.